FredElster/02807FinalProject/README.md

 - The notebook will automatically write output files to the data/ directory.

-To use the existing sample data_merged.csv from this repository:
-- Ensure the notebook is placed in the data/ directory.
-- Run all cells starting from section 1.2 in the notebook.

 /!\ Reproductibility notice\
 The pre-generated dataset combined_data.csv is the exact sampled subset used for all experiments, clustering results, and figures in the report.\
 A fixed random seed was added after the initial sampling was completed.
 This means that re-running the notebook from raw data may produce slightly different samples and thus somewhat different clustering values.
 To ensure consistent results, the notebook should be run with the pre-generated dataset.\
-All analysis, plots, and interpretations in the report are based on this provided dataset, and the full pipeline is now reproducible from this file onward.
+All analyses, plots, and interpretations in the report are based on the provided dataset, and the full pipeline is now reproducible from this file onward.